 Click HERE for a link to the CDFA’s page with downloads of the report spreadsheets, certification page and other links related to the report.
 You’ll find the EZ version of the report spreadsheet listed first under the Grape Crush Workbook section.

-Our course, How to Complete the CA Grape Crush report is relevant to businesses that qualify to use this EZ version of the report, as it explains and shows how to fill in the information it requires.
-The course can be accessed HERE.
+Our course, How to Complete the CA Grape Crush Report is a helpful resource for businesses that qualify to use this EZ version of the report, or the full version of the report as it explains and shows how to fill in all the information it requires.
+Full course summary and sign up can be accessed HERE

 Recent Posts